 Name: myShelton Username:

-email:
+Student Phone Number: email:

 Course Name and Number:

-Location of Incident (specific clinical agency, are a):
+Location of Incident (specific clinical agency, area):

 Describe any injuries suffered in the event.

 Name other persons involved or injured.

-List special equipment being used at the time of the incident.
+List special equipment being used at the time of the i

 Name witnesses to the incident.

-Briefly describe the incident (work being perform contributing factors, and any relevant facts pertage)
+Briefly describe the incident (work being performed, how incident occurred or any contributing factors, and any relevant facts pertaining to the incident).

 Note actions that were taken (persons involved, treatment, reporting, etc.).

 Suggest recommendations for avoiding repetition.

 Provide name and address of physician seen/to be seen for treatment follow-up if applicable.

 Describe follow-up care required for the above incident.

-Student Signature Date Clinical Instructor Signature Date Director of Nursing Programs Signature Date
+Student Signature Date

+Clinical Instructor Signature Date

+Director of Nursing Programs Signature Date